 In any case the Directive is a piece of legislation designed to implement the Bern Convention in the European Union and, as such, it is fundamentally coherent with the Convention.
 As Resolution No. 1 and Recommendations Nos.
 14, 15 and 16 were adopted in 1989, and Recommendation No. 25 in 1991 at the time the Directive was being prepared, it is clear that they also influenced the content of the Directive.
 For instance, the "species requiring specific habitat conservation measures" mentioned in Recommendation No. 14 has its equivalent in Annex II of the Directive ("Animal and plant species of Community interest whose conservation requires the designation of Special Areas of Conservation").
 Also the "endangered natural habitats requiring specific habitat conservation measures" of Recommendation No. 14 became Annex I of the Directive ("Natural habitat types of Community interest whose conservation requires the designation of Special Areas of Conservation).
-Even the term "Areas of Special Conservation Interest" (by the way, inspired by the United Kingdom's Sites of Special Scientific Interest) was taken in the Directive to become finally Special Areas of Conservation.
+Even the term "Areas of Special Conservation Interest" (inspired by the United Kingdom's Sites of Special Scientific Interest) was taken in the Directive to become finally Special Areas of Conservation.
 The resemblance is even more striking in French (Zones d'intérêt spécial pour la conservation/Zones spéciales de conservation).

-The great interest and merit of the Directive has been to convert into precise law the ideas and recommendations on habitat conservation contained in the Bern Convention, improving its reach and reinforcing its application in the member States of the European Union.
-It seems clear that the member States of the European Union will satisfy the habitat requirements of the Bern Convention through the designation of sites to the Natura 2000 Network.
-Thus, the Special Areas of Conservation of the Natura 2000 Network will also become Areas of Special Conservation Interest of the Emerald Network as it is foreseen in Resolution No. 5.
-This ensures the coherence of the Network for the whole of Europe.
+The great interest and merit of the Directive is to convert into precise law the ideas and recommendations on habitat conservation contained in the Bern Convention, improving its reach and reinforcing its application in the member States of the European Union.
+The member States of the European Union satisfy with the habitat requirements of the Bern Convention through the designation of sites to the Natura 2000 Network and their Special Areas of Conservation of the Natura 2000 are considered as the Areas of Special Conservation Interest of the Emerald Network, as foreseen in Resolution No. 5.

-There is an obvious advantage in this approach, which is that the building of the Emerald Network will benefit from the work carried out in the European Union to build Natura 2000, so that remaining work will be concentrated in States which are not members of the European Union.
-In this way it will be possible to extend to the whole of Europe a homogeneous network of areas, helping to break down in this sector the barriers that history, politics and economic reality have imposed on the European continent.
+The building of the Emerald Network benefits substantially from the work carried out in the European Union on Natura 2000 as in the last decade the Emerald constitution process and methodology got inspired and followed the Natura 2000 examples and best practices.
+Coherence between the Emerald and Natura 2000 is essential for ensuring the whole of Europe holds a homogeneous network of areas and is additionally helping to break down in this sector the barriers that history, politics and economic reality have imposed on the European continent.
 This is in line with the missions, the challenges and the ambitions of the Council of Europe.

-Additionally, it may also help some states, candidates to join the European Union, to do part of the preparatory work necessary to comply in advance with the Habitats Directive.
+Additionally, the setting-up of the Emerald Network supported the former EU-candidate states to join the European Union, by doing part of the preparatory work necessary to comply in advance with the Habitats Directive.
 It seems evident that if a state designates a coherent network of ASCIs within the Emerald Network, it will be in a more favourable position to designate its own SACs when it joins the Union.
-Such a possibility has led to close co-operation and coordination of the Council of Europe, serving the Bern Convention, and the European Commission, responsible for the Directive, in terms of technical and financial matters derived from the building of both networks.
+Such a possibility has led to close co-operation between the Council of Europe and the European Commission, in terms of technical and financial matters derived from the building of both networks.
+Nowadays, efforts on setting-up the Emerald Network are concentrated on Bern Convention Contracting Parties in the EU neighbouring area.
+In a sense, the Emerald Network extends the EU nature conservation standarts outside its borders and its success will be that of nature conservation in the Pan-Europe.